Vikram Solanki

 Vikram Singh Solanki (born 1 April 1976) is an English cricket coach and former first-class cricketer.
 In limited over international cricket, he played over 50 One Day Internationals for England as a batsman and occasional off-spinner.

 In county cricket, he played for Surrey, having previously spent 17 years at Worcestershire.
 In 2007, he became the 24th Worcestershire batsman to pass 10,000 career runs for the county.
 He also captained Worcestershire from 2005 to 2010, before resigning mid-season.

 In September 2015 he announced his retirement as a player.
 After obtaining an LLB from the Open University, Vikram then studied the Legal Practice Course at the University of Law.

-Vikram Solanki has portrayed a variety of coaching roles apart from his playing career but in addition, he has also held cricket administration roles.
+Vikram Solanki has held a variety of coaching and administrative roles apart from his playing career.
 In March 2009 he was appointed Chairman of The Professional Cricketer's Association, where he also held the role of Interim Chief Executive and in March 2017 he became FICA President, succeeding former West Indian International, Jimmy Adams.